hyaliyun/Google-Docs/website/google/numbers_and_dates/index.md

 ### Hexadecimal numbers

 Hexadecimal number syntax uses a leading zero followed by a lowercase or uppercase Latin letter "X" (`0x` or `0X`).
-If the digits after 0x are outside the range (0123456789ABCDEF), the following {{jsxref("SyntaxError")}} is thrown: "Identifier starts immediately after numeric literal".
+If the digits after 0x are outside the range (0123456789ABCDEF), the following  is thrown: "Identifier starts immediately after numeric literal".

 ```js-nolint
 0xFFFFFFFFFFFFFFFFF // 295147905179352830000